ZoomDomain/pb_Stl/README.md

 1. In the file menu,  `Edit > Export > STL (Ascii)`.
 1. View your shiny new STL file.

+## Script examples

+- You can find some easy 5 line script examples from pb_Stl_Tests.cs file, which resides in the test folder, to import/export STL files to runtime GameObjects.

 ## Features

 - Export and import Binary & ASCII STL files in editor or at runtime.